 6) Entering the large cave area after:

 About 1/2 mile after the cave waterfall, you’ll walk past a gigantic cave area which is another iconic spot on this trail and in Big South Fork as a whole.
-This cave is almost as large as Ash Cave located in Hocking Hills State Park and I was completely alone in this area which I loved!
+I loved this area and it very much reminded me of a similar attraction called Ash Cave Hocking Hills which is located in Ohio, in a place called Hocking Hills State Park, but that place is extremely crowded and in the case of the Honey Creek Cave here, I was completely alone in there which I loved!

-7) Reaching the halfway part of the hike (and not getting lost):
+7) Reaching the halfway part of the Honey Creek loop trail (and not getting lost):

 8) Entering the next cave rope climbing area:

 Another famous icon of this hike is the cave area you will find with a rope tied to it.
 This will be about 1/4 miles after you were in the fork area from earlier.
 I do recommend checking out this cave, but once you do, the key is to follow the creek further down and you will (scarcely) see a mix of the teal and orange trail markers along the way.
 It’s also very easy to get lost here, so be careful.

 But for the next 1/2 mile, you will be going and up down parallel to the creek (a different one than from before) and you will have to go through some tight gorge spots.
 I would just walk carefully here and make sure you’re on an actual trail (make sure to check your map often).

 9) Reaching the giant cliffs area (near the Honey Creek Overlook):